-209. Please report other transactions that are not captured in any of the items 18.l.(1)-(2).
+208. Please report other transactions to central banks that are not captured in any of the items 18.l.(1)-(2) and are included in Section 6.
+Payments sent to the central bank where the central bank act as an agent or correspondent bank are in scope of this item.
 Use the comments column of the template to inform which transactions have been reported under this item.
+Report zero otherwise (a zero value meaning that data is not available or that there is no payments involved by transactions related to central bank operations).

-2.10.4 Section 19: Complexity Items
+4.8.4.
+Section 19: Complexity Items

-210. For items 19.a-19.f and 19.h use the same definitions and rules as Section 9 except for the perimeter.
+209. For items 19.a-19.f and 19.h use the same definitions and rules as Section 9 except for the perimeter.
 Include all operations of insurance subsidiaries which are part of the group, after deduction of intragroup transactions and with the same perimeter as item 16.d.
 These items should at minimum be equal to the corresponding items in the referenced sections of the template, net of any intragroup exposures that are deducted in the accounting process.45 Items 19.i-j should be reported on a best-efforts basis.